Safeguarding Sensitive Credentials for SP-API Applications

 Guidance for Amazon Web Services (AWS) Customers

-While this information is tailored to issues AWS customers face, other cloud provider customers or developers with an on-premise environment can also leverage equivalent services to achieve the same goal.
+The following guidance is tailored to issues AWS customers face, however, other cloud provider customers and developers with an on-premise environment can also leverage equivalent services to achieve the same goal.

 Conclusion

-By following the best practices outlined in this whitepaper, such as layer protection, rotation of encryption keys, and the use of private code repositories instead of public ones, you can help ensure that your data and applications are safe.
-Do not sacrifice security over speed, as it is beneficial to have a robust software development life cycle that integrates security as a top priority to ensure that a secure product is launched on time.
+By following the best practices outlined in this technical paper, such as layer protection, rotation of encryption keys, and the use of private code repositories instead of public ones, you can help ensure that your data and applications are safe.
+Do not sacrifice security over speed, as it is beneficial to have a robust software development lifecycle that integrates security as a top priority to ensure that a secure product is launched on time.

 Further reading